 We have continued to engage with our contractors to highlight and mitigate the risk of modern slavery in our supply chain.
-Modern slavery is now a standing agenda item in our meetings with contractors.
+Modern slavery continues to be a standing agenda item in our meetings with contractors.

-For DBCT P/L's top ten contractors, biannual senior sponsor meetings are held.
+For DBCT P/L's top tier contractors, biannual senior sponsor meetings are held.
 Modern slavery risks and control measures are addressed at these meetings.